 According to some experts, a custom pool in Utah can add value to your property, anywhere from 5 to 8 percent.
 But aside from resale value, it also adds tremendous value to your lifestyle and turns your home into the luxury vacation you dream of visiting.

 Stevenson Brothers are the leading pool builders in Utah and Utah’s custom pool builders.
 Here, we explore five ways to make your dream of a custom pool financially feasible and what to be aware of as you consider swimming pool financing.

 Tip #1: Can I Finance My Swimming Pool?

 The first question you need to ask when considering whether or not to install a new pool or upgrade your existing pool area is, can I finance my swimming pool?
 In other words, do you have the means, either through loans, cash, or a combination of both, to pay for this project?
-There are many options available for pool financing, as we’ll explore below.
+Many options are available for pool financing, as we’ll explore below.
 Swimming pools can be a sizable investment, and understanding the upfront costs and how you plan to pay for them is an essential first step.

 The average cost of building a custom swimming pool in Utah ranges between $50,000 to over $1 million.
 Unlike prefabricated swimming pools, custom pool designs have several variables that modify the price, including superior:

-Average costs of upgrading an existing pool can be lower, and there is a range of prices based on the size and scope of your project.
+The average costs of upgrading an existing pool can be lower, and there is a range of prices based on the size and scope of your project.

 Tip #2: Consider Your Finance Options